JMowell99/capstone/README.md

 # Capstone
 Steve, Mustafa, Ronny, and Josh, make sure that you either: (preferably) create a python virtual environment before running this; or at minimum, install all the dependencies to your global python instance.
-To start hosting the website, simply run the main.py file once you have installed the depencies (instuctions below).
-PLEASE do not edit the source code directly in GitHub, follow the instructions below to make changes.
+To start hosting the website, simply run the main.py file once you have installed the depencies (instuctions below). <b>PLEASE</b> do not edit the source code directly in GitHub, follow the instructions below to make changes.

 ## Copying this repo to your local computer
 In order to be able to download these files, you have to have git install.
 You can download it for your windows machine [here](https://git-scm.com/download/win).
 The file to download is called "64-bit Git for Windows Setup".
 If you are on Mac, you can run these commands to install it.